 Part-time work and job sharing are possible, depending on departmental needs.
-Career breaks are possible but you must keep up with technical developments during your time out.
+Career breaks are possible.

 What to expect

-- Most therapeutic radiographers are based in radiotherapy departments in NHS hospital trusts or in private hospitals and outpost and outreach clinics.
+- Most therapeutic radiographers are based in radiotherapy departments in NHS hospitals or in private hospitals.

 - Self-employment or freelance work is not possible.

-- The job may be physically strenuous as it involves moving and lifting both patients and equipment.
+- The job is physically strenuous as it involves moving and lifting both patients and equipment.

-- You'll need resilience to cope with the demands of dealing with patients who have been diagnosed with life-threatening conditions.
+- You'll be encouraged to develop resilience to cope with the demands of dealing with patients who have been diagnosed with life-threatening conditions.

 To practise as a therapeutic radiographer you must be registered with the HCPC.
-In order to register, you must successfully complete an HCPC-approved radiography training programme at either undergraduate or postgraduate level.
-See the HCPC website for a list of approved courses.
+In order to register, you must successfully complete an HCPC-approved therapeutic radiography training programme at either undergraduate or postgraduate level.
+See the HCPC Register of approved education and training programmes.

-The BSc Therapeutic Radiography lasts three years (four years in Scotland) and applications are made to the Universities and Colleges Admissions Service (UCAS).
+The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland), with a six-year part-time option available.
+Applications are made via the Universities and Colleges Admissions Service (UCAS).

 All UK approved courses lead to professional qualification, eligibility to apply for registration with the HCPC and membership of the Society of Radiographers.

-If you're working in radiography as an assistant practitioner, you may be able to take the Foundation degree in radiography or equivalent while working.
+If you're working in radiotherapy as an assistant practitioner, you may be able undertake a foundation degree in Health and Social Care (Radiotherapy) or Diploma of Higher Education (DipHE) while working.

-- emotional resilience to cope with patients who may be nearing the end of their life;
+- emotional resilience to cope with patients nearing the end of their life

-- empathy and the ability to develop a rapport with your patients and their families;
+- the ability to empathise with your patients and families

-- accuracy and attention to detail as you may be working on complex treatments;
+- accurate attention to detail as you may be working on complex treatments

 - flexibility and the ability to adapt to developments in working practices.

-In order to be accepted on to a degree programme, many universities will expect you to have visited an imaging or radiography department.
-Contact the radiotherapy service manager at your local hospital and ask if you can spend time work shadowing a qualified therapeutic radiographer.
+In order to be accepted on to a degree programme, many universities will expect you to have visited an imaging or radiotherapy department.
+Contact the university's therapeutic radiotherapy admissions tutor or the hospital's radiotherapy department practice educator to arrange time work shadowing a therapeutic radiographer.

 Previous work with the public, particularly in a health-related role, is also useful.

-Approximately 90% of all radiographers (both therapeutic and diagnostic) in the UK are employed by the NHS.
+Approximately 90% of all radiographers in the UK are employed by the NHS.
 There is currently a national shortage of therapeutic radiographers, which means the likelihood of finding a job is relatively good, particularly if you can be geographically flexible.
 You may also work in private hospitals and clinics or research establishments, or within education, conducting research and training radiographers.